Society for Promoting Christian Knowledge: Diffusion prison fiction

-Assemblies website

-In 1999, the SPCK created the assemblies website as a new way in which to promote Christian knowledge amongst the youth of Britain.
-The aim of the assemblies website is to provide teachers with easy access to free resources, empowering them to deliver high-quality assemblies that make their pupils explore faith and their own beliefs.

-Since it was created, the assemblies website has become a web community where experienced teachers and youth leaders can share their ideas, assembly scripts and tips and tricks for delivering engaging assemblies.

-There are now over 1500 assembly scripts on the website.
-Each month, SPCK commissions 16 new assemblies; 8 for primary schools and 8 for secondary schools.
-In addition to these, 'rapid response' assemblies may be added within 24 hours of momentous world events.
-Many assemblies focus on Christian themes, but other address pastoral issues common within schools.
-The Festivals of World Religions section also encourages awareness of other religions and enables teachers to celebrate children of other faiths.

-Every month, the assemblies website attracts over 50,000 unique visitors and the most popular assemblies are viewed over 10,000 times.

-In 2018, the SPCK also redeveloped its Welsh language offering, leading to a bank of 600 Welsh language assembly scripts.

 The African Theological Network Press

 Together with the Akrofi-Christaller Institute of Theology, Mission and Culture, the Jesuit Historical Institute in Africa and Missio Africanus, the SPCK founded the African Theological Network Press (the ATNP).
 The ATNP publishes theology written by Africans on topics that matter to African Christians.

-The aim of the ATNP is to be "an ecumenical press serving the church in Africa and the Diaspora through affordable, high-quality, scholarly publications accessible on the continent and globally" The ATNP is a centralised commissioning and editorial unit, based in Nairobi.
+The ATNP is a centralised commissioning and editorial unit, based in Nairobi.
 The material is distributed across Africa to be printed locally, which avoids the problems of localised publishing where books rarely make it outside the country in which they are published.

 The ATNP seeks to mitigate the dependence of African theological study and teaching on publications from the global North.